almostearthling/when-command-docs/contributing.rst

 suite does not come packaged with the applet, since it wouldn't be useful to install the test scripts on the user machine: instead, it's stored in its dedicated repository_, see the specific ``README.md`` file for more details.
-The test suite is kept as a separate entity from the project: future releases of the test suite could be moved to a dedicated GitHub repository.

 Whenever a new feature is added, that affects the *background* part of **When** (i.e. the loop that checks conditions and possibly runs tasks),